How Secure Communications Helps a 350-Bed Medical Center Save$2 Million Per Year

-Jersey City Medical Center Barnabas Health (JCMC) is a 350-bed regional hospital in Hudson County, New Jersey.
+Jersey City Medical Center RWJBH (JCMC) is a 350-bed regional hospital in Hudson County, New Jersey.
 Like many healthcare organizations, JCMC’s efforts to improve care coordination and efficiency were stymied by inefficient communications across their care continuum.
 Clinicians found it hard to locate and communicate with colleagues on patient-related matters, and many resorted to unsecured texting as a means of communication.

 To mitigate the risk of HIPAA violations and improve collaboration and coordination, JCMC adopted Uniphy Health's encrypted Practice Unite mobile app to facilitate secure, HIPAA-compliant messaging.
 The app was tailored to address JCMC's specific workflow issues.
 An internal marketing program drove adoption and usage by clinical personnel.

 The app was configured to deliver critical operational functionality including:

 - Hospital and physician telephone directory

 The app has had a significant positive impact on clinical workflows.
 Annual savings have been calculated to be $2 million.
 Results are based on JCMC's own evaluation.